A Few Words about RC Airplane World

 Let me also give you a quick idea of why this site exists...

 RC Airplane World was borne out of my passion for radio control flying and my desire to help folks find this exhilarating, diverse and, let's face it, addictive hobby.

-Well, that's exactly why RC Airplane World exists - to give you, the rc newbie, the answers.
+Well, that's exactly why RC Airplane World exists - to give you, the radio control newbie, the answers.
 To help you cut through the chaff, and to help you understand all the things you need to know - without bogging you down with all the stuff you don't!

 For me, creating the site has had its ups and downs, but when I receive emails that say things like "What an excellent and informative site - great tips, huge knowledge-base and succinct information, very well written and explained, and all done with a sense of humour.
 Your site does so much to put across the sense of both fun and skill in R/C flying!..", then I know it's all been worth the ride!

 So who am I?

 You've probably just read enough to know whether I, and this site, can help you or not.
 But if you are still curious as to who's behind RC Airplane World, here's my story...

 My name is Pete Carpenter, born and raised in the south of England, in an area called The New Forest.
 A truly beautiful spot famous for its royal history, free-roaming ponies, open heathlands, ancient forests and traditional pubs (if you ever get to the New Forest, get yourself to a New Forest pub!)